 The current year has been highly volatile.
-The markets touched an all time high at the start of the year with SENSEX clocking 42,273.87 on 20th January 2020.
-However, a month and a half later, markets had its worst ever crash in a short span of time with SENSEX tanking by almost 38% in a couple of weeks.This must have shaken even the staunchest believer in the equity markets.
+The market touched an all time high at the start of the year with SENSEX clocking 42,273.87 on 20th January 2020.
+However, a month and a half later, the market had its worst ever crash in a short span of time with SENSEX tanking by almost 38% in a couple of weeks.This must have shaken even the staunchest believer in the equity markets.
 Many even claimed that this time it is different.
 Doomsday is here!

 Let's take up a pause here and go back in history.
 Did markets correct for the first time?
 If it was not the first time, then what happened after the corrections?

 A look at the historical data of SENSEX will show that the markets have corrected around 3 times before the current crash due to COVID-19 pandemic.
 And each time people felt that this time it is different.
 If it was Harshad Mehta scam in 1992, then it was Ketan Parekh scam in 2001 and in 2008 it was Global Financial Meltdown.

 During each correction market fell by 43%,41% and 60% from the respective recent peaks.
 But each time within two years the market recovered by 70%, 62% and 132% respectively each.

 Each correction had a different reason, but within two years of crash, in each case the market behaved exactly the same, rising from the ashes to reach new peaks.

 People who believed that this time it is different and exited from the market booked loses.
 But, people who remained invested or added fresh funds in the markets were handsomely rewarded.

 Despite the current correction, a sum of INR 1 lac invested in April 1990 would have grown to INR 43 lacs most of which is tax free.
 Which in terms of returns is 13.28% CAGR(Compounded Annual Growth Rate).